Sisters of Loreto

 The Institute of the Blessed Virgin Mary, whose members are commonly known as the Loreto Sisters, is a Roman Catholic religious congregation of women dedicated to education founded in Saint-Omer by an Englishwoman, Mary Ward, in 1609.
 The congregation takes its name from the Marian shrine at Loreto in Italy where Ward used to pray.
 Ward was declared Venerable by Pope Benedict XVI on 19 December 2009.
 The Loreto Sisters use the initials I.B.V.M. after their names.

-Although education was its primary work, today the congregation is engaged in a wide variety of ministries: literacy programmes, spiritual direction, counseling, managing shelters for homeless women as well as several aspects of the movement for greater justice and peace in the world.
+Although education was its primary work, today the congregation is engaged in a wide variety of ministries: literacy programmes, spiritual direction, counselling, managing shelters for homeless women as well as several aspects of the movement for greater justice and peace in the world.
 The Loreto Sisters operate some 150 schools worldwide, educating over 70,000 pupils.

 Foundation

 Ward was born in Mulwith, North Yorkshire in 1585.
 She entered a monastery of Poor Clares at Saint-Omer in the then Spanish Netherlands as a lay sister in 1606, and the following year founded a new monastery of the Order specifically for English women at nearby Gravelines.
 Mary Ward was inspired by the Spiritual Exercises of Ignatius of Loyola (referred to as Ignatian spirituality).
 She had a vision for a different, new and modern mode of religious life for women.
 She envisioned women living a life in companionship and discernment, inspired by the Gospel and engaging with the world without the constraints of the traditional cloister, nor an established 'rule' placing them under the governance of the local bishop.
 These ideas contradicted the norms established by the Council of Trent and presented great difficulty for the leadership of the Church of that period.

 Ward also believed that women were equal to men in intellect and should be educated accordingly.
-She traveled through Europe, mainly on foot, establishing schools in Belgium, Bavaria, Austria and Italy.
+She travelled through Europe, mainly on foot, establishing schools in Belgium, Bavaria, Austria and Italy.
 Houses were founded in Angers, Cologne, Rome, Paris, and the Netherlands.
 A novitiate was established in Liège.
 The circumstances of the time and the widespread suspicion of Jesuits did not allow her to succeed with the foundation of a religious institute according to her vision.
 Indeed, although the Institute experienced significant success after its foundation in 1609, it was suppressed in 1631.